Thinkwise Cloud

 In development environments, an Azure SQL Managed Instance is used, which does not have all of the limitations described above.
 Direct connections to the database in acceptance and production environments are not supported.
 The database is only accessible via the API.

-Software Factory in the Thinkwise cloud
+Software Factory in the Thinkwise Cloud

 Process flows